-The inclusion criteria were patients aged \geq 18, diagnosed with thyroid cancer, passed at least 5 days post operative complete thyroidectomy, the wound has completely healed, and patients were indicated to have low iodine diet.
-Patients were able to answer interviews and agree to participate in the research; Qualified for treatment with I-131 after implementing a low iodine diet, received treatment by a doctor from the Department of Nuclear Medicine after performing clinical and paraclinical examinations.
-Those who had congenital diseases that affect absorption and metabolism of nutrients (type 1 diabetes, acute kidney injury and chronic kidney disease) or a history of thyroid cancer treatment. mental disorders or intellectual disabilities, were excluded.
-The study was approved by the Human Research Ethics Committee of the National Institute of Nutrition Vietnam. conforming to the provisions of the Declaration of Helsinki in 1995, as revised in Edinburgh in 2000.
-All patients voluntarily agreed to participate
+The inclusion criteria: patients aged ≥ 18, diagnosed with thyroid cancer, passed at least 5 days post operative complete thyroidectomy, the wound has completely healed, and patients were indicated to have low iodine diet.
+Patients could to answer interviews and agree to participate in the research; Qualified for treatment with I-131 after implementing a low iodine diet, received treatment by a doctor from the Department of Nuclear Medicine after performing clinical and para-clinical examinations.

+The exclusion criteria: Those who had congenital diseases that affect absorption and metabolism of nutrients (type 1 diabetes, acute kidney injury and chronic kidney disease) or a history of thyroid cancer treatment, mental disorders or intellectual disabilities, were excluded.
+The study was approved by the Human Research Ethics Committee of the National Institute of Nutrition in Vietnam.
+The study was conducted in accordance to the Declaration of Helsinki.
+All patients voluntarily signed the informed consent form.